Burmese people: Genetics

 Myanmar is at the confluence of East Asia, South Asia, and Southeast Asia.
 Its indigenous inhabitants show a haplogroup distribution that's typically Southeast Asian but with additional Northeast Asian and Indian influences.
-One study found that genetic disparities between Bamar and Karen despite speaking Tibeto-Burman language.
+One study found genetic disparities between Bamar and Karen despite the fact that both speak Tibeto-Burman languages.
 The Bamar show extraordinary degrees of genetic diversity whilst the Karen show greater genetic isolation.
 The Bamar, Rakhine, and Karen also show closer affinity with Tai-Kadai and Hmong-Mien populations in Southeast Asia whilst the Naga and Chin show closer genetic affinities with Austro-Asiatic and Tibeto-Burman populations from northeast India.
 Another study of basal lineages suggests that Myanmar was likely one of the differentiation centers of early modern humans.
 A 2024 study shows that Burmese populations share common ancestry with other Tibeto-Burman populations, who are characterized by a mixture of Late Neolithic Upper Yellow River and Paleolithic Eurasian ancestries, but show less Northeast Asian influence due to additional admixture with local Tai-Kadai and Austroasiatic-speaking populations.